Trump Administration Arms Transfers and Sales to Israel

 March 1: Secretary of State Marco Rubio released a press statement on the emergency declaration and said "the Trump Administration has approved nearly $12 billion in major FMS sales to Israel."

 February 28: Declaring an emergency exists to bypass Congressional review, the State Department notified Congress of three potential arms sales to Israel via the Foreign Military Sales process: $2.04 billion for 35,529 2000-lb bombs (MK 84 or BLU-117 General Purpose (GP) bodies, or a combination of both) and four thousand (4,000) I-2000 Penetrator warheads; $675.7 million for nearly 5,000 1,000-pound bombs and guidance kits; $295 million for D9 Caterpillar bulldozers.
-(See also Congressional Research Service brief on Congressional review process and IMEU memo.)
+(See also Congressional Research Service brief on Congressional review process.)

 February 17: More than 230 civil society organizations, including nearly 40 from the United States and a dozen international organizations, sent a letter to countries that produce the F-35 demanding they stop supplying arms to Israel.
 (See media.)